 More information: Projects and Programs

 Represent a set of work that needs to be completed.
 Think of it as a product or a project within your company.
-Usually created as a high level idea first and managed as a portfolio item later.
-Every work item should be added into some single project.
+Usually created as a high-level idea first and managed as a portfolio item later.
+Every work item should be added to a single project.
 Project members are people assigned to it.
 They can view all entities inside a project.